Code of Conduct

 12.5 All Brav’s suppliers must keep record of all chemical substances used in production and all associated processes.
-No restricted substances according to REACH and/or other international standards as further described in our Restricted Substances List may be used in production of our products or in any associated process.
+No restricted substances according to REACH Annex XVII, and EU regulations and/or other international standards as further described in our Restricted Substances List may be used in production of our products or in any associated process.

 Brav is aware of our responsibility for the welfare of animals.
 Traceability, sustainability, animal welfare, and farm conditions must be taken into account when choosing suppliers of animal fibers.
 Suppliers must follow international ethical standards and regulations.

 13.1 Mulesing.
 Mulesing is a practice performed on some Merino sheep herds in Australia and New Zeeland to prevent fly strike.
 This kind of treatment shall not occur in Bravs’s supply chain with regards to the production of Brav’s wool products.
 Brav does not accept clips as an alternative to perform mulesing

 13.2 Down.
 Down used in Brav’s products shall be taken only from birds killed for food purposes.
 Brav does not accept "live-plucking" of down.

 13.3 Leather products.
 Leather products are only to be made from utility animals as pigs, sheep and cattle, where the animal was slaughtered for the purpose of meat productions.
 We have a clear ban on use of tanneries from Bangladesh.